myang32/kitematic-box/README.md

 ## Take a snapshot

-If you want to investigate first use experience over and over again, just take a snapshot
+If you want to investigate first use experience over and over again, just take a snapshot.
+If you don't know this command you probably have to install the plugin first with `vagrant plugin install vagrant-multiprovider-snap`.

 ```bash
 vagrant snap take